tomerlichtash/tomerlichtash/README.md

 ---

-- 🔭 I’m currently working on [Mel's Loop](https://github.com/tomerlichtash/mels-loop)
+- 🔭 I’m currently working on [Mel's Loop](https://github.com/tomerlichtash/mels-loop) – A comprehensive guide to _The Story of Mel_ and an open anthology of Hacker Folklore
-- 👯 I’m looking to collaborate on readable, useful, frontendeseque, open source projects
 - 📫 How to reach me: [Twitter](https://twitter.com/tomerlichtash) / [LinkedIn](https://www.linkedin.com/in/tomerlichtash/)

 ⚡ Fun fact: The universe could stop expanding 'remarkably soon', [study suggests](https://www.livescience.com/end-cosmic-expansion)